 In the Retail and Mechanisation segment, the Pietermaritzburg trade depot was closed due to a lower than expected return on capital.
 The Pietermaritzburg trade branch still remains open and will continue to service clients in the area.
 The Nylstroom fertiliser depot was closed after careful strategic considerations about the future profitability of the area and branch.

-The financial performance of the discontinued operations:
+The financial performance of the discontinued operations for the last 12 months:

 Profit and loss